Employee Referral Program: A Guide to What, Why & How to Build One

 This will help narrow down which recruitment marketing strategies worked with current employees, why employees have continued to stay with your company, why people have left your company, was the application and hiring process user-friendly — something to ask recent hires for the best feedback.
 All of this will help you improve your recruitment strategy so employee referrals are: A) more likely to complete the application process and B) blown away at your magnificently organized company as a prospective employer.

 Now that you understand the status of your current recruitment strategy, it’s time to define your employee referral program goals.

 Set Goals for your Employee Referral Program

-In order to measure the success of your employee referral program, you need to set measurable recruitment goals that you can track and reevaluate over time.
-It’s not practical or possible to focus on all of the recruitment goals at once, so you should narrow down a couple of your primary areas of focus for your recruitment strategy.
-You can always reevaluate later and set different goals once you’ve met your previous ones.
+In order to measure the success of your employee referral program, set measurable recruitment goals to track and reevaluate over time.
+It’s not practical or possible to focus on all of the recruitment goals at once, so narrow down a couple of primary areas of focus for your recruitment strategy.
+You can always reevaluate later and set different goals once you’ve met previous ones.
 Here are a few recruitment metrics to consider:

 - Number of Referrals